Henry Singer

 Company Director / Executive Producer

-Head of Production
+Director of Production

 Henry is one of Britain’s pre-eminent documentary directors.
 He has won or been nominated multiple times for every major British documentary award, including the BAFTA, Royal Television Society, Grierson, Broadcast Award as well as an international Emmy, and his films have been screened at festivals around the world.
 Among his prize-winning films are The Falling Man, considered the classic non-fiction film about 9/11, The Untold Story of Baby P, which rewrote the public’s understanding of one of the UK’s biggest tabloid scandals in the last twenty years, Diana, 7 Days, about the week that followed the death of the Princess Diana, and The Trial of Ratko Mladic, about the Bosnian Serb general accused of genocide and other war crimes.